harshit700/DESIGN-PATTERNS-JAVA/README.md

 3. Using the Pattern: By using the Chain of Responsibility Pattern, you can pass the logger request along a chain of potential loggers until one handles it, reducing tight coupling and improving maintainability.

+# Implement a successor chain
+1. Chain of Responsibility Pattern: This pattern is used to decouple the sender of a request from its receiver by passing the request along a chain of potential handlers.
+2. Logger Class Updates: The logger class is updated to include a reference to the next logger in the chain, allowing requests to be passed along if the current logger can't handle them.
+3. Concrete Implementations: Both ConsoleLogger and FileLogger classes are updated to handle their specific logging types and pass requests along the chain if necessary.
+4. Building the Chain: A new method is introduced to build the chain of loggers, ensuring the correct order of handling requests.
+5. This approach helps in dynamically adapting to the correct type of logger and decoupling the sender and receiver of the request.